For District VI director: Paul W. Jagodzinski

-Honors: Northern Arizona University Gold Axe Educator of Influence, 2014; ACS Fellow, 2011; Colorado School of Mines: Outstanding Faculty Award and Professional Asian Students Engineering Society, 2008, Alumni Association Graduate Faculty Award and Asian Student Association Outstanding Faculty Award, 2007, Minority Engineering Program Faculty Commitment Award, 2004; West Virginia University: Department of Chemistry Outstanding Graduate Faculty Award, 2004, University Safety Award, 2000, Department of Chemistry, Outstanding Faculty Award, 1998; Phi Lambda Upsilon.
+Honors: ACS Fellow, 2011; Northern Arizona University Gold Axe Educator of Influence, 2014; Colorado School of Mines: Outstanding Faculty Award, Professional Asian Students Engineering Society, 2008; Alumni Association Graduate Faculty Award, 2007; Asian Student Association Outstanding Faculty Award, 2007; Minority Engineering Program Faculty Commitment Award, 2004; West Virginia University: Department of Chemistry Outstanding Graduate Faculty Award, 2004; West Virginia University, University Safety Award, 2000; West Virginia University, Department of Chemistry, Outstanding Faculty Award, 1998; Phi Lambda Upsilon.

-Professional positions (for past 10 years): Northern Arizona University, dean of the College of Engineering, Forestry & Natural Sciences and professor in the department of chemistry and biochemistry, 2009–; Colorado School of Mines, professor, 2001–09.
+Professional positions (for past 10 years): Northern Arizona University, Department of Chemistry and Biochemistry, professor, 2009–, College of Engineering, Forestry and Natural Sciences, dean, 2009–19; Colorado School of Mines, professor, 2001–09, Department of Chemistry and Geochemistry head, 2001–06.

-Service in ACS national offices: Committee on Budget & Finance, Program Review Subcommittee, 2017– , Board Task Force on Financial Goals for Meetings & Expositions, 2013, Program Review Advisory Group, chair, 2010–13, Advisory Subcommittee, 2007–13, Subcommittee on Financial Impacts of Constitutional Amendments, chair, 2007–10, Subcommittee on Program Funding Requests, 2002–06, Task Force on National Meeting Finances, and committee associate, 2002–03; Board/Council Policy Committee Task Force on Governance Design, cochair, 2016–; ACS Presidential Task Force on U.S. Employment for Chemists, 2015–; Board of Directors, District VI director, Council , councilor ex officio, and Committee on Professional & Member Relations, 2015–17; Board Task Force on Board Committee Review, 2016; Board Governance Agility Framing Group, chair, and Committee on Grants & Awards, 2015–16; Board Program Portfolio Management Oversight Group, program review team chair, 2013–14; Committee on Meetings & Expositions, consultant, 2001–06, committee associate, 1998; ACS Presidential Task Force on Support to Divisions & Local Sections, 2000; Council for Chemical Research Communication & Public Relations Committee, chair, 1999–2000; Women Chemists Committee, committee associate, 1988.

-Member: Member of ACS since 1977; American Society for Engineering Education; Council of Colleges of Arts & Sciences; ACS divisions: Physical Chemistry, Geochemistry.
+Member: Member of ACS since 1977.
+American Society for Engineering Education; Council of Colleges of Arts and Sciences.
+ACS Divisions: American Association of Chemistry Teachers; Geochemistry and Physical Chemistry.

 Jagodzinski’s statement

-Members want their society to serve them better.
-Our members are our most important asset, and we must serve them well.
-As your district director, I am only one member of the board of directors and obviously cannot solve the problems alone.
-During my term, I kept in constant contact with members to get their input on what we are doing well as a society and what we can improve on.
-I have connected with members of our district by attending and speaking at local section meetings and by participating in our regional meetings.
-We can make ACS stronger by working collectively and collaboratively.

-What can I do?
-I have the experience and a thorough knowledge of ACS activities.
-I chaired a local section, and I was both a local section and division councilor.
-I worked on a presidential task force for the support of both local sections and divisions.
-I have served on the Meetings & Expositions Committee.
-I currently serve on the Board Committee on Professional & Member Relations and previously served on the Board Committee on Grants & Awards before the board streamlined its committee structure and redistributed the duties of that committee.
-I am also thoroughly familiar with ACS finances because I have previously served, and once again serve, on the Budget & Finance Committee.
-And importantly, I have three years’ experience representing you on the board of directors.
+When members first join the society, they need the resources ACS provides during their early career.
+When members are midcareer, ACS must provide assistance in securing a new job so they can continue to work in the field that they love.
+When they retire and have time to contribute to the society in new and different ways, we need to have ample opportunities for them.
+I will work to ensure our society has an impact, when and how members need it, particularly during the current COVID-19 pandemic, the economic downturn, and the resulting impact on job security and opportunities for chemists.

+As we look to the future, we must ensure and articulate the value of ACS membership to our younger colleagues and our students.
+We must continue to articulate the value of membership and participation to our supervisors and employers.
+We must articulate our opinions and the value of our opinions to our political leaders.

-This is my promise.
-I will continue to focus my time as your district director on solving the problems that our members face and on implementing solutions.
-I will continue to work on direction, tone, commitment, and vision that members embrace and view as the future of our society.
-We must be member focused, we must be effective in delivering our message, we must be efficient in our operations, and we must continually innovate and improve.
-We must build our community of members and what our society provides for its members.
-To accomplish these goals we must ensure employment stability of our members and the overall stability of our society.
-ACS must be well positioned for the future.
-I ask you for your vote and for your confidence in me to continue this work for you as your district director.
-You can find out more about me and my activities at www.pwjag.com.
+I will continue to ensure that my time as a member of the Board of Directors does not focus on personal projects that disappear after I leave office, but rather on direction, tone, commitment and vision that members can embrace and view as the future of our society.
+We must be member focused, and we must be effective in delivering our message, efficient in our operations, and continually innovating and improving.
+We must build an inclusive community of members and ensure our society provides a welcoming and respectful place for its members.
+As I write this, our country is facing social unrest following the death of George Floyd at the hands of individuals sworn to protect him and all of us.
+ACS has condemned his death and the unjust deaths of countless others, and I support that stance.
+Now we must transform words into action for our members, for the chemistry enterprise, and for our civil society.
+Our society must be positioned for and work toward an inclusive future.
+I ask you to support me so that I can continue to serve our society as a member of the Board of Directors.

+Three years ago, when I ran for re-election to the Board, I was working with a task force charged with examining the ACS governance structure, specifically what we do, how we do it, what we do well and not so well, and what modifications might be useful.
+We presented a well-vetted petition with suggested changes to the Council, and the petition passed with an overwhelmingly favorable vote.
+It is personally gratifying to be able work cooperatively and constructively with members of the council and other ACS leaders to affect change within our society, and I hope to be able to continue to have a positive impact on ACS.

+It has been my honor to represent District VI, and I seek your support to continue to serve in that role as an advocate for all members and to position ACS to make strategic decisions that will allow us to pass onto our young colleagues a society as strong and stable as our predecessors passed on to us.
+My vision is that our members will significantly increase the local relevance of our society and fortify the global position of our society.
+We have made great progress, and we have more to do, but I remain dedicated to that vision.
+I have visited many local sections and attended many regional meetings and have witnessed the dedication of our members.
+I have seen firsthand what divisions do to keep us at the forefront of generating new knowledge of the highest quality.
+And I have seen the increasing global interest in ACS membership.
+As a member of the board, I will continue to support and work to enhance these efforts.

 Join the conversation

-Note: This headline of this article was updated on Oct.
-23, 2020.
-Paul W. Jagodzinski is running for District VI director, not District IV director.